-Guidelines for Determining Appropriate Accommodations/Modifications for Exceptional Students
+D. Guidelines for Determining Appropriate Accommodations/Modifications for Students With Disabilities

-Accommodations to the General Curriculum
+1. Accommodations to the General Curriculum

-Consistent with the accountability requirements of No Child Left Behind (NCLB) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), the vast majority of students with disabilities in Florida are expected to: demonstrate mastery of the Florida Standards and Next Generation Sunshine State Standards, participate in statewide assessments, and graduate high school with a standard diploma.
+Consistent with the accountability requirements of Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), the vast majority of students with disabilities in Florida are expected to: demonstrate mastery of the Florida's B.E.S.T. and state academic Standards, participate in statewide assessments, and graduate high school with a standard diploma.
 In order to achieve these expectations, students with disabilities must be provided access to the general curriculum to the maximum extent possible with appropriately designed instruction and accommodations.
 Any accommodations are intended for those students who would be denied meaningful participation in instruction and assessment because of their disability.
 Accommodations allow a student with a disability the same access to instruction and assessment as students without disabilities.
 Accommodations for instruction and assessment are determined at IEP meetings and indicated on the student's IEP.